Shayaan-Azeem/shayaan-v3/content/about.md

 ## intro

-i'm 18 years old, from toronto, and i like building things.
+i'm 18 years old, from the 6ix, and i like building things.

 incoming student studying applied math and ml at [hover-1] [@uwaterloo](https://uwaterloo.ca/).